libero/pattern-library/README.md

 `export/` can then be packaged to be released on Github, or reused elsewhere.

 ## Using the grid
-The grid is implemented using CSS grid.
-Non-supporting browsers will display a single column constrained to the specified max width.
+### Concept

-The grid comprises a full-viewport-width CSS grid within which is a central section of 12 columns.
+The grid comprises a full-viewport-width grid within which is a central section of 12<sup>*</sup> equal-sized columns.
 The central 12 columns are collectively known as the `main` part of the grid, which holds the content of the page.
 The full width of the grid from viewport edge to viewport edge is known as the `full` width grid.
 The `full` width grid exists in order to allow items of content to give the impression of breaking out of the (`main` part of the) grid.
-It should also make it easier to implement subgrids when they get browser support.
+It should also make it easier to implement [subgrids](https://www.w3.org/TR/css-grid-2/#subgrids) when they get browser support.

-[image]
+<sup>*</sup>12 is the default number of columns, but this can be configured.
+See "Configuring the grid" below.

+### Implementation
+The grid is implemented using CSS grid.
+Non-supporting browsers will display a single column constrained to the specified max width.

+Page templates should use the `03-templates/page-grid/page-grid.twig` grid template directly. `page-grid.twig` sets up the rows of the top level explicit grid, and handles loading of the lower order grids that directly control content layout with respect to the grid columns (e.g. `03-templates/content-grid/content-grid.twig`).

-In order to preserve these capabilities of seeming to break out of the grid, and of supporting sub grids, every level of a page layout grid applied must span the `full` width of the grid using the CSS class `grid-item-span-full`, or the mixin it employs: `grid-span-full`.
+In order to preserve the capabilities of seeming to break out of the grid, and of attempting to be future-friendly to sub grids, every lower order grid (i.e. below the level of `page-grid`) must span the `full` width of the grid, and supply css classes to allow its members to span the `full` or `main` width of the grid.
+For example the `content-grid` provides the css classes `content-grid__item--full` and `content-grid__item--main` respectively.

+All nested levels of grid must conform to this `main` / `full` model in order to retain the benefits of this approach.

+#### Grid templates

-### `page-grid`
+##### `page-grid`
-The page grid is the the top level page grid.
-It in turn includes a lower-level grid into which the page text actually loads (by default this lower-level grid is `single-column-grid`).
-It also has the facility to apply a `full` width keyline above and / or below a grid item using the classes `page-grid-item--has-keyline-start` and `page-grid-item--has-keyline-end`.
+The top level page grid.
+It sets up the rows of the top level explicit grid, and is where lower-level grids are included, into which the page text actually loads.

-### `single-column-grid`
-The single column grid will set content across the `main` part of the grid.

-### `content-grid`
+##### `content-grid`
 The grid for all content pages (i.e. not listing pages).
-In addition to the `main` and `full` designations, this grid defines parts for `primaryContent`, `secondaryContent`, and `tertiaryContent`.
-Whether or not there is any `secondaryContent` determines the behavior of `primaryContent` on the grid.
-An absence of `tertiaryContent` does not affect the behaviour of the `primaryContent` nor any `tertiaryContent`.
+In addition to the capability to specify if content spans the entirety of the `main` or `full` sections, this grid defines areas called `primary`, `secondary`, and `menu`.
+These names are used for both the CSS grid area names and the twig template section names.
+This grid lays out content with a very similar layout to that of an eLife article.

+#### Configuring the grid
+The configuration can be adjusted to change the configuration of the grid:
+`$grid-max_width` defined the max width of the `main` grid section in css pixels (default is `1114px`) `$grid-main_column_count` defines the number of columns in the `main` area of the grid (default is 12).

 ## Styling